linode/docs/docs/applications/containers/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/index.md

 ### Configure your SSH Agent

-Your SSH key pair is stored in your home directory (or another location), but the k8s-alpha CLI's Terraform implementation will not be able to reference your keys yet.
+Your SSH key pair is stored in your home directory (or another location), but the k8s-alpha CLI's Terraform implementation will not be able to reference your keys without first communicating your keys to Terraform.
 To communicate your keys to Terraform, you'll first start the `ssh-agent` process. `ssh-agent` will cache your private keys for other processes, including keys that are passphrase-protected.

 **Linux:** Run the following command; if you stored your private key in another location, update the path that's passed to `ssh-add` accordingly: